Is It A Derby?

 How The Scoring Works

-Why tier matters
+Why location matters

 The formula